YMCA Y’s Girls Mentoring Programme

 The Y’s Girls programme and its evaluation have been made possible by generous funding from the Department for Digital, Culture, Media & Sport (DCMS) Tampon Tax Fund and the Garfield Weston Foundation.

 The Y’s Girls Mentoring programme has been developed from the Plus One Mentoring Project designed and delivered by YMVCA Scotland for young people at risk of involvement in the criminal justice system.
 This learning from the Plus One Mentoring project informed the design of Y’s Girls mentoring programme for young women delivered from February 2021 to November 2022 in a partnership between YMCA England and Wales and YMCA Scotland.

 The evaluation and sustainability studies might be of interest to you if you’re interested in how to answer questions about to the processes and markers of quality that lead to positive outcomes in mentoring programmes for girls facing diverse risk factors.
-We’ll be exploring this by addressing the following questions:
+We explored this through the following questions: